Summary

 If you buy the same investment or any investment the IRS considers "substantially identical" within 30 days before or after you sold at a loss, you won't be allowed to claim a deduction on the loss.
 This is known as the wash sale rule.
 If you need guidance on whether an investment would be considered substantially identical, consult a tax advisor.

-Learn the implications of changing your filing status
+Revisit your filing status

-Your tax-filing status can have a significant impact on your tax liability.
-If you're considering making a change to your filing status, be sure to understand the tax implications.4 For example, if you're married and filing jointly, you'll have a higher standard deduction and a lower tax bracket than if you file separately.
+For example, if you're married and filing jointly, you'll have a higher standard deduction and a lower tax bracket than if you file separately.
 However, if you have a high household income, you may be able to save money on your taxes by filing separately.
-Considering your options now can make for a smoother tax season in 2025.
+Considering your options now can make for a smoother tax season next year.

 Seek tax-efficient investments